EelcoV/RasterTool/doc/Build and Install.md

 Some tools are required to build the applications.
 Since development has been done on MacOS, most of these are Mac-centered.
 However, it should be possible to build the tools on other Unix-like platforms.

 When using Xcode on Mac, the build targets Clean, Make Server, Build Electron, and All are available.
-Clean, empties the build directory.
-All creates all distribution files; Make Server and Build Electron make the intranet respectively the standalone versions.
+* Clean: empties the build directory.
+* All: creates all distribution files.
+* Make Server and Build Electron: make the intranet respectively the standalone versions.

 ## Build and install the Intranet version
 You need: